 The course is free, but registration is required.

-Remote Admin Dates and Registration
+Admin Dates and Registration

-- No trainings currently scheduled
+- No trainings scheduled at this time.

 - COSTARS and Purchasing: COSTARS is a cooperative purchasing service for state affiliated entities.
 Felicia Campbell & Kim Bullivant from COSTARS, presented information on how COSTARS may apply to municipalities and CDs.
 (6/2020)